mrunalhtrivedi/k8s/README.md

 # k8s
 Deploy K8s cluster usging vagrant

-Note* You cannot remove NAT adapter from the Vagrant, cant help, but it will do your job As required it is having 1 NAT, 1 Bridge Adapter ", 1 Private ( Total 3 Adapters)
+Note* You cannot remove NAT adapter from the Vagrant, cant help, but it will do your job as required.
+Also Bridge is not required but it wil be good to have one which you could later use it.

+Vagrantfile Network configuration details used;
+1. 1 x NAT (Which is default), we cannot
+2. 1 x Bridge Adapter
+3. 1 x Host-only private network

 Its simple to use this script, I have set to use "ubuntu/bionic64" Linux.